Carrie Langston Hughes: Personal life

 Carrie Langston Hughes called herself different names throughout her life; these names included Caroline Langston, Carolyn Hughes, Carolyn Hughes Clark sometimes spelled Clarke (referring to her having wed Homer Clark following the divorce from Langston's father), and Carrie Clark or Clarke.
 She also lived many places with and without her son while he was growing up.
 As a result, Langston Hughes was raised for the most part by Carrie Langston's mother, Mary Leary, in Lawrence, Kansas with his mother making occasional visits.

 Carrie Langston's peripatetic life was driven by job searches and boredom.
 The deaths of her parents (Charles Langston died in 1892; Mary Leary died on April 8, 1915) left her bereft of both the political privileges they had provided and the social consciousness they had instilled in her.
 Her second husband, Homer Clark, had a son from a previous relationship named Gwyn Shannon Clark (b.
 September 24, 1913), who accompanied Carrie Langston through most of the rest of her adult life.

 In March 1933, Carrie Langston's lifelong wish to be an actress of some success was fulfilled: she appeared on Broadway as Sister Susie May Hunt in Hall Johnson's theatrical production, Run, Little Chillun.

 James Nathaniel Hughes, Langston Hughes's father, died on October 22, 1934, of complications from several strokes; neither Carrie Langston nor Langston Hughes were mentioned in his will.

 On May 14, 1935, in a letter to Langston Hughes, who was living in Mexico, Carrie Langston wrote of "a very bad blood tumor" on her breast; on June 3, 1938, Carrie Langston died of breast cancer.

 Carrie Langston counted among her friends Zora Neale Hurston.

+Commemoration

+A painting by Phyllis Garibay-Coon depicting her and other Kansas suffragists was unveiled at the Kansas Statehouse in January 2025.
+It is titled "Rebel Women" and is the first art installation by any woman artist to be in the Kansas Statehouse.